-To achieve that golden brown tasty, crispy skin, you'll want to lightly coat the skin with an oil of some kind.
+To achieve that golden brown tasty, crispy skin, you'll want to coat the skin with an oil of some kind lightly.
 I use olive oil for its flavor, but any oil you have will be fine.

-Do not saturate the potato, just a very light coating will do.
-Too much oil will create a soggy skin.
+Do not saturate the potato; just a very light coating will do.
+Too much oil will create soggy skin.

 Then you'll want to season the potato.
 I use kosher salt and fresh cracked pepper on the job.
-At home I might even use a seasoning blend like Montreal Steak Seasoning.
+I might even use a seasoning blend like Montreal Steak Seasoning at home.
 It just depends on what you are serving the baked potato with.

-Once the potatoes have been given a bath, dried off, pierced, lightly oiled and seasoned, it is time to bake them.
+Once the potatoes are bathed, dried off, pierced, lightly oiled, and seasoned, it is time to bake them.

 Baking the Potatoes